-a.
-Administration of the New Road Cemetery is conducted by Melbourn Parish Council at 30 High Street, Melbourn Community Hub, Cambridgeshire, SG8 6DZ, who shall be solely responsible for the management and upkeep of the cemetery.
+- Administration of the New Road Cemetery is conducted by Melbourn Parish Council at 30 High Street, Melbourn Community Hub, Cambridgeshire, SG8 6DZ, who shall be solely responsible for the management and upkeep of the cemetery.

-d.
-A plan of the Cemetery showing the position and number of each grave or interment plot is retained by the Clerk to the Council and may be inspected by appointment during Parish Office opening hours at no cost.
+- A plan of the Cemetery showing the position and number of each grave or interment plot is retained by the Clerk to the Council and may be inspected by appointment during Parish Office opening hours.

-g.
-No person or persons shall plant, fell or otherwise alter any trees, shrubs, plants or flowers in any area of the cemetery including the grave areas.
+- No person or persons shall plant, fell or otherwise alter any trees, shrubs, plants or flowers in any area of the cemetery including the grave areas.
 (Refer to 7.i).

-i.
-The Council reserve the right to remove untidy, dead, damaged, dangerous or inappropriate Items from anywhere in the cemetery.
+- The Council reserve the right to remove untidy, dead, damaged, dangerous or inappropriate items from anywhere in the cemetery.

-j.
-New Road Cemetery is laid out as a ‘lawned cemetery’.
+- New Road Cemetery is laid out as a ‘lawned cemetery’.
 The sections are set out with headstones allowed only at the head of each grave.
 The area is grassed for ease of maintenance and mown at the Councils’ expense.
 No planting shall be allowed either within the grave space or any other area of the cemetery without the written permission of the Clerk to Melbourn Parish Council.
-Items such as granite flowerpots etc are permitted but must be positioned at the head of the grave on the provided base area.
-The Council reserves the right to relocate the same if not in the correct position.
+Items such as granite flowerpots etc, are permitted but must be positioned at the head of the grave on the provided base area.
+The Council reserves the right to relocate or remove the same if not in the correct position.
 The Council will not undertake to keep clean or maintain memorials; this shall be the responsibility of the owner.
 No headstone base to be longer than the cemetery bases and must be positioned so no overhang occurs.
 This also applies to cremation bases.
 See 6a and 6b for dimensions.

-m.
-Any floral tributes, messages, tags or similar items laid on the grave at the time of the burial should be removed within 30 days of the burial, they are the sole responsibility of the deceased relatives or their representatives and Melbourn Parish Council cannot be held responsible for the loss or removal of these items.
+- Any floral tributes, messages, tags or similar items laid on the grave at the time of the burial should be removed within 30 days of the burial, they are the sole responsibility of the deceased relatives or their representatives and Melbourn Parish Council cannot be held responsible for the loss or removal of these items.
 In the event that items have not been removed prior to seeding/turfing the area, these will be moved by the Parish Council.
-This paragraph to be read in conjunctionwith 1i.
+This paragraph to be read in conjunction with 1i.